Market Trends: T-Mobile US Inc. (TMUS) Stock Isn't Exciting?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.10 percent of T-Mobile US Inc. shares are owned by insiders, and 41.90 percent are held by financial institutions.
-Ray Neville R, the President, Technology at T-Mobile US Inc. (TMUS) has sold 17,600 shares of firm on Apr 05 at a price of $130.01 against the total amount of $2.29 million.
-In another inside trade, Ray Neville R, President, Technology of T-Mobile US Inc. (NASDAQ:TMUS) sold 12,400 shares of the firm on Mar 11 for a total worth of $1.61 million at a price of $130.06.
-An inside trade which took place on Mar 08, President, Technology of T-Mobile US Inc. Ray Neville R sold 2,287 shares of firm against total price of $0.29 million at the cost of $125.10 per share.
+Miller David A, the EVP, General Counsel & Sec. at T-Mobile US Inc. (TMUS) has sold 5,000 shares of firm on May 05 at a price of $131.46 against the total amount of $0.66 million.
+In another inside trade, Miller David A, EVP, General Counsel & Sec. of T-Mobile US Inc. (NASDAQ:TMUS) sold 10,000 shares of the firm on May 04 for a total worth of $1.31 million at a price of $130.87.
+An inside trade which took place on Apr 05, President, Technology of T-Mobile US Inc. Ray Neville R sold 17,600 shares of firm against total price of $2.29 million at the cost of $130.01 per share.